 Signs and Sounds operates from Sydney’s Inner West suburb of Marrickville.

-We provide speech pathology, clinical psychology and education support services for toddlers, children, young people and adults within the Marrickville and surrounding Inner West area.
+We provide speech pathology and education support services for toddlers, children, young people and adults within the Marrickville and surrounding Inner West area.
 We also offer a range of services to care and educational organisations in the area.

 A referral is not needed to access our services.
 We do request that you bring any previous letters and reports from other professionals to your first appointment.

 Click the pictures to learn more about what we do at Signs and Sounds

 Speech is all about sounds – the way we think about them and the way we make them with our mouth.